Can’t find the job you are looking for?

 What’s more, we can help you book free and discounted appraisal sessions and offer free courses that give you valuable continued professional development (CPD) points.
 No matter what your career goals are, you can reach them with Medacs.

 Starting your career in a new country can come with a few obstacles.
 Medacs helps medical professionals from across the globe find haematology jobs in the UK and navigate the process of moving and settling in.
-Check out our permanent doctor jobs or Moving to the UK pages for more information.
+Check out our Moving to the UK pages for more information.